owens255/Exhibit-Linker/README.md

 - Ensure that Word and Excel are closed before running the script.

-- This script relies on COM automation.
-If the script is running slow, your antivirus software is likely the culprit.
+- If the script feels frozen, it is likely just a hiccup.
+There are multiple backup methods that it may employ if it hits a hurdle.
+That takes time.

 - Zip your resulting files if sending to others for easy transport.